Projects

 Software testing is an important self-regulatory skill in software development.
 I’m interested in research regarding the teaching and learning of software testing.
 My work has focused on students’ testing process and test quality.

-- We proposed ways to reduce the computational cost of mutation analysis to provide students with rapid incremental feedback about their software tests [JSS ‘21]
+- We proposed ways to reduce the computational cost of mutation analysis to provide students with rapid incremental feedback about their software tests.
+[JSS ‘21]

 Other early-stage active projects